Can My Employer Change My Working Hours: Understanding Your Rights

 Working Under Protest

-Working ‘under protest’ is a term often used when employees continue to work following changes they don’t agree with, such as modifications to their working hours.
-In such a case, you would write a formal letter to your employer stating that you disagree with the changes but will continue to work ‘under protest’.
-This action can be crucial if you plan to raise a grievance or pursue legal action later, as it demonstrates that you did not consent to the changes, preserving your legal rights.
+Working ‘under protest’ is a term often used when employees continue to work following changes they don’t agree with.
+This will include modifications to their working hours.
+In such cases, you would write a formal letter to your employer stating that you disagree with the changes but will continue to work ‘under protest’.
+This action can be crucial if you plan to raise a grievance or pursue legal action later.
+It demonstrates that you did not consent to the changes, preserving your legal rights.

 Raising a Grievance

-If your working hours have been changed and you need professional advice, our experienced team at DPH Legal is here to help.
+If your working hours have been changed and you need professional advice, our experienced team of employment solicitors at DPH Legal is here to help.
 Call us at 0118 914 5622 or contact us online to schedule a consultation.

 Book Your Free Consultation